Top 8 Tips for Streamlining Client Communication

 Instead, give clear instructions to clients about what you want them to review and why.

-As mentioned before, your clients may have trouble understanding technical aspects of the project.
+As mentioned before, your clients may have trouble understanding the technical aspects of the project.

 Being specific helps remove ambiguity and establishes a more relevant and efficient line of communication.